raspberrypilearning/mapping-the-weather/worksheet2.md

         x,y = my_map(lon, lat)
     ```

 1. Then you can plot the stations.
 This time you can set the colour using a tuple.
-Matplotlib uses a tuple of values for red, green and blue, with each value being between 0 and 1.
+Matplotlib uses a tuple of values for red, green, and blue, with each value being between 0 and 1.

     ``` python
         my_map.plot(x, y, 'o', markersize=10, color=(0,0,1))